 - Listed on: Glama.ai (grade A for license), Smithery.ai, mcp.so

-- Limitation: Single contributor; open issue requesting Paper support
+- Limitation: Small commit history relative to its star count; open issue requesting Paper support

 ngs/dropbox-mcp-server — Go, Homebrew-installable